sammydowds/react-automate-pm/README.md

 ## What is Projectile?

 A UI to manage and track your projects.
-Changes are logged (with automated notes), dates are shown relative today, and information is structured in a single page web app.
+Changes are logged (with automated notes), dates are shown relative to today, and information is structured in a single page web app.

 This is a follow up project to a previous version completed in Django.
 This React app is designed to separate the front end as its own app, which will ideally be integrated with a Django REST API as the second part of the project.